MathThree/MathThree/README.md

 So, of course, in this game, the aim is to avoid being noticed, to hide when you make noise and to run only as a last resort.

+This was the first time working on enemy AIs with behavior trees, which is very interesting.
+I also work on interactive objects such as the computer for the tasks, the coffee machine to give a bonus to the player, the elevator and the baits, which make sound to distract the enemies.
+I was also in charge of the team.

 ![Capture d'écran 2024-08-18 180012](https://github.com/user-attachments/assets/67d4eec6-3ed2-4dea-b675-7d1fe6579d3c)
-*The main menu of the game, the player is in the elevator of the building, to ensure continuity between the menu and the game.
-The pause menu is also in the elevator.*
+<p align="center">*The main menu of the game, the player is in the elevator of the building, to ensure continuity between the menu and the game.
+The pause menu is also in the elevator.*</p>

 ![Capture d'écran 2024-08-18 180532](https://github.com/user-attachments/assets/779cc43e-8069-4e2c-861f-add6232e603f)
-*The secretary is making the deal with the player at the beginning of the game (in French).*
+<p align="center">*The secretary is making the deal with the player at the beginning of the game (in French).*</p>

 ![Capture d'écran 2024-08-18 180724](https://github.com/user-attachments/assets/d764badd-0b0c-411a-a023-a81c29ac7907)
-*The player is using the copy machine, they can know at any moment the status of the photocopying.*
+<p align="center">*The player is using the copy machine, they can know at any moment the status of the photocopying.*</p>

 ![Capture d'écran 2024-08-18 181209](https://github.com/user-attachments/assets/16397baf-bf0a-4d5e-a783-2e97c7aef88a)
-*The player can hide under desks and tables, so the enemies won't be able to detect them, otherwise they will run to the player.*
+<p align="center">*The player can hide under desks and tables, so the enemies won't be able to detect them, otherwise they will run to the player.*</p>

 ![Capture d'écran 2024-08-18 181440](https://github.com/user-attachments/assets/ea2e60e7-7b77-40f5-adb7-dec9551ba32a)
-*The enemies can also interact with the task object such as copy machine or computer to stop the current task.*
+<p align="center">*The enemies can also interact with the task object such as copy machine or computer to stop the current task.*</p>

 # Serious game - 2024

 <!--
 **MathThree/MathThree** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.